Skip to main content Skip to search Skip to main navigation

 SEASONS

 Herbs can be sown in spring so that they are ready to harvest in summer.
 Herbs such as basil, mint and rosemary in particular require constant care to ensure the best possible growth.
-When it gets colder outside, the last harvests are due - the herb garden should then be prepared for winter, for example by mulching or providing additional protection from the cold.
+When the weather turns colder, the final harvests are due – the herb garden should then be prepared for winter, for example by mulching or providing additional protection from the cold.

 08990101-015

-Fresh herbs can be used in many different ways.
-Here are some ideas for using your home-grown herbs in the kitchen.
-Basil is particularly suitable for a fresh pesto, for a caprese salad or for various dishes with tomatoes.
+Fresh herbs can be utilized in various ways.
+Here are some ideas for utilizing your home-grown herbs in the kitchen.
+Basil is particularly suitable for fresh pesto, a caprese salad or various tomato-based dishes.
 Rosemary goes particularly well with fresh meat, baked potatoes or home-baked bread.
 Fresh mint can be used to flavour drinks, desserts and salads.
 Thyme is a real all-rounder in soups, stews and barbecue marinades.
 Coriander is the ideal addition to curries, salsas and Asian dishes.

 COMBINATIONS

-Of course, you can also make your own spice blends from the herbs you have collected.
-Rosemary, thyme and oregano, for example, make an excellent Mediterranean blend to flavour pasta and pizza.
+Of course, you can also curate your own spice blends from the herbs you have gathered.
+Rosemary, thyme and oregano, for example, make an excellent Mediterranean blend for flavouring pasta and pizza.
 The combination of mint and lemongrass for exotic cocktails and desserts is a little more unusual.
 In autumn, ginger, turmeric and rosemary are particularly suitable for seasoning stews.

 Skip product gallery